Qualitative Numeric Planning: Reductions and Complexity: Related Work

 \section{Related Work}

-QNPs have been introduced as a decidable planning model able to account for plans with loops \cite{sid:aaai2011,sid:aaai2015}.
-In addition, by defining the boolean and numerical variables of QNPs as suitable general boolean and numerical features over a given domain, it has been shown that QNPs can be used to express abstract models for generalized planning, in particular when the ground actions change from instance to instance \cite{bonet:ijcai2018}.
-More recently, it has been shown that these QNP abstractions can be learned automatically from a given planning domain and sampled plans \cite{bonet:aaai2019}.
-QNPs thus provide a convenient language for a \textbf{model-based approach} for the computation of general plans where such plans are derived from a (QNP) planning model.
-If the model is sound, the general plans are guaranteed to be correct \cite{bonet:ijcai2018,bonet:aaai2019}.
-This is contrast with the more common \textbf{inductive} or \textbf{learning-based approaches} where plans computed to solve a few sampled instances are assumed to generalize to other instances by virtue of the compact form of the plans \cite{khardon:action,martin:applied,fern:generalized}.
+QNPs have been introduced as a decidable planning model able to account for plans with loops \shortcite{sid:aaai2011,sid:aaai2015}.
+In addition, by defining the boolean and numerical variables of QNPs as suitable general boolean and numerical features over a given domain, it has been shown that QNPs can be used to express abstract models for generalized planning, in particular when the ground actions change from instance to instance \shortcite{bonet:ijcai2018}.
+More recently, it has been shown that these QNP abstractions can be learned automatically from a given planning domain and sampled plans \shortcite{bonet:aaai2019}.
+QNPs thus provide a convenient language for a \textbf{model-based approach} to the computation of general plans where such plans are derived from a (QNP) planning model.
+If the model is sound, the general plans are guaranteed to be correct \shortcite{bonet:ijcai2018,bonet:aaai2019}.
+This is in contrast with the more common \textbf{inductive} or \textbf{learning-based approaches} where plans computed to solve a few sampled instances are assumed to generalize to other instances by virtue of the compact form of the plans \shortcite{khardon:action,martin:applied,fern:generalized}.
 These learning approaches do not construct or solve a suitable abstraction of the problems as expressed by QNPs.
-Inductive approaches have been used recently to learn general plans in the form of finite-state controllers \cite{bonet:icaps2009,hu:synthesis}, finite programs \cite{javier:procedures}, and deep neural nets learned in a supervised manner \cite{trevizan:dl,sanner:dl,fern:dl,mausam:dl}.
+Inductive approaches have been used recently to learn general plans in the form of finite-state controllers \shortcite{bonet:icaps2009,hu:synthesis}, finite programs \shortcite{javier:procedures}, and deep neural nets learned in a supervised manner \shortcite{trevizan:dl,sanner:dl,fern:dl,mausam:dl}.
 A key difference between learning-based and model-based approaches is that the correctness of the latter follows from the soundness of the model.
-Deep reinforcement learning methods have also been used recently for computing generalized plans with no supervision \cite{sid:sokoban,mazebase}, yet by not using first-order symbolic representations, they have difficulties in dealing with relational domains that involve objects and relations \cite{shanahan:review}.
-Forms of generalized planning have also been formulated using first-order logic \cite{srivastava:generalized,sheila:generalized2019}, and general plans over finite horizons have been derived using first-order regression as well \cite{boutilier2001symbolic,wang2008first,van2012solving,sanner:practicalMDPs}.
-The use of QNPs for expressing (or learning) abstractions for generalized planning problems, combined with the compilation of QNPs into FOND problems, allows us to benefit from the performance of propositional off-the-shelf FOND planners like PRP \cite{prp}, MyND \cite{mynd}, or FOND-SAT \cite{geffner:fond-sat} in order to find policies for generalized planning.
+Deep reinforcement learning methods have also been used recently for computing generalized plans with no supervision \shortcite{sid:sokoban,mazebase}, yet by not using first-order symbolic representations, they have difficulties in dealing with relational domains that involve objects and relations \shortcite{shanahan:review}.
+Forms of generalized planning have also been formulated using first-order logic \shortcite{srivastava:generalized,sheila:generalized2019}, and general plans over finite horizons have been derived using first-order regression as well \shortcite{boutilier2001symbolic,wang2008first,van2012solving,sanner:practicalMDPs}.
+The use of QNPs for expressing (or learning) abstractions for generalized planning problems, combined with the compilation of QNPs into FOND problems, allows us to benefit from the performance of propositional off-the-shelf FOND planners like PRP \shortcite{prp}, MyND \shortcite{mynd}, and FOND-SAT \shortcite{geffner:fond-sat} in order to find generalized plans.